emf-creaf/emf_newsletters/Current.md

 -   Modification of package `medfate` to improve the representation of seedlings and herbs.
 -   Implementation of package `Rcentury` to run the CENTURY 4.7 soil model from R.
 -   Design and implementation of a new package `forestindicators`, devoted to the estimation of forest metrics and ecosystem services.
+-   Design and implementation of dead wood decomposition models (data pre-processing and feasibility evaluation).

 **Model parameter estimation**: